On Accuracy and Coherence with Infinite Opinion Sets: The Countably Infinite Case: Coherence is Necessary

 We call (\ref{generalizedbrier}) the \textit{generalized Brier score}.

 The name ``generalized legitimate inaccuracy measure'' is motivated by the observation that a generalized legitimate inaccuracy measure naturally restricted to the finite opinion sets is a legitimate inaccuracy measure.
 This is because 1) for both the generalized and finite legitimate inaccuracy measures, the score of an individual proposition is defined by a one-dimensional Bregman divergence, and 2) for both the generalized and finite legitimate inaccuracy measures, the scores of individual propositions are combined in a weighted additive way to give a score for the entire credence function.
 To use the terminology of \cite{leitgebi}, in the finite and countably infinite setting, the local scores are the same and the global scores relate to the local scores in the same way.
-These observations support the view that, insofar as quasi-additive Bregman divergences are the appropriate functions to use for measuring inaccuracy in the finite setting, generalized quasi-additive Bregman divergences are the appropriate functions to use for measuring inaccuracy in the countably infinite setting.
+These observations support the view that, insofar as quasi-additive Bregman divergences are the appropriate functions to use for measuring inaccuracy in the finite setting, generalized quasi-additive Bregman divergences are the appropriate functions to use for measuring inaccuracy in the countably infinite setting (see Section \ref{discussion} for further discussion of generalized legitimate inaccuracy measures).\footnote{ The class of generalized legitimate inaccuracy measures could also be justified by defending the following axiom, which picks out the generalized legitimate inaccuracy measures: let $\mathcal{F}$ be a countable opinion set and let $\mathcal{F}_1\subseteq \mathcal{F}_2\subseteq \ldots$ be a sequence of increasing subsets of $\mathcal{F}$ whose union is $\mathcal{F}$.
+Then there are legitimate inaccuracy measures $\mathscr{I}_1,\mathscr{I}_2,\ldots$ generated by the same one-dimensional Bregman divergence and compatible weights such that the inaccuracy of a credence function $c$ on $\mathcal{F}$ at world $w$ is given by $\mathscr{I}(c,w)=\lim_{n\to \infty}\mathscr{I}_n(c|_n,w)$, where $c|_n$ is the restriction of $c$ to $\mathcal{F}_n$.
+By ``compatible weights'', we mean that if $\mathscr{I}_n$ and $\mathscr{I}_{n+1}$ are generated by weights $\{a_i\}_{i=1}^{|\mathcal{F}_n|}$ and $\{b_i\}_{i=1}^{|\mathcal{F}_{n+1}|}$, respectively, then $a_i=b_i$ for $1\leq i\leq |\mathcal{F}_n|$.}